omgardner/lan-file-sharer/README.md

 - [ ] CI/CD for testing and deployment
 - [ ] Copy file's contents to clipboard
   - [ ] reverse proxy server to enable HTTPS to create a "[Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)", allowing access to the browser's [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API)
-  - [ ] handling cross-platform inconsistency for support of the ClipboardAPI
+  - [ ] handling cross-platform inconsistency for support of the ClipboardAPI, especially for image files
 - [ ] (in progress) build script using ShellJS package to create a production build to be hosted on a Raspberry PI with a bad CPU
 - [ ] background uploads and downloads for large files, possibly using the Worker API